smokejohn/aqueduct-docs/source/getting_started.rst

 **Hotkey: Ctrl + Shift + A**.
 The Pie menu contains multiple tools to improve your workflow.
 Some Object placement and Material distribution tools and operators to save Materials, Objects and Collections to their own files.
-A detailed explanation of all the operators can be found on the xxx page.
+A detailed explanation of all the operators can be found on the :doc:`pie_menu` page.

 .. image:: ./_static/images/bl_gui_aqueduct_pie.png